paulmalherbe/Tartan/doc/QST.rst

 ..........................
 If you are going to use the `Rental's Ledger (Standard)` you must at least perform the following procedures in order:

-+ Create a control record using `Control Record`.
++ Create a control record using `File Maintenance -> Control Record`.
-+ Create premises records using `Premises Records`.
++ Create premises records using `File Maintenance -> Premises Records`.
-+ Create masterfile records using `Masterfile Records`.
++ Create masterfile records using `File Maintenance -> Masterfile Records`.

 The Rental's Ledger (Standard) system is at this stage fully functional and you can capture payments, receipts and journal entries.